NFDI4Microbiota/MetadataStandards/README.md

 # Section 1.
 Overview of minimal technical FASTQ and FASTA metadata considerations (as of 06MAY22)
 ![FASTQMetadataTablesOverview_working09MAY22](https://user-images.githubusercontent.com/101716821/167379997-3f4adc80-4163-496d-9f13-41e31afad397.jpg)
 #### **Figure 1.** Overview of minimal technical metadata considered for FASTQ files.
-Parameter applicabilty to data types ((meta)genome, (meta)transcriptome, etc.) is listed on the left y-axis, and time of metadata generation is listed on the right.
+Parameter applicabilty to data types ((meta)genome, (meta)transcriptome, etc.) is listed on the left, and time of metadata generation is listed on the right.

 <br/><br/>

 ![FASTAMetadataTablesOverview_working06MAY22](https://user-images.githubusercontent.com/101716821/167099362-c74a8d36-1722-4291-ade6-b1e12058f7ba.jpg)
 #### **Figure 2.** Overview of minimal technical metadata considered for FASTA files.
-Parameter applicabilty to data types ((meta)genome, (meta)transcriptome, etc.) is listed on the left y-axis, and time of metadata generation is listed on the right.
+Parameter applicabilty to data types ((meta)genome, (meta)transcriptome, etc.) is listed on the left, and time of metadata generation is listed on the right.

 <br/><br/>